secondRZ/swe-interview/topics/operating-systems.md

   * Husband and wife eating dinner with 1 spoon, and keep passing the spoon to the other spouse
 * How to avoid live-locking – try to add some randomness.
 * **Starvation** describes a situation where a thread is unable to gain regular access to shared resources and is unable to make progress.
 This happens when shared resources are made unavailable for long periods by "greedy" threads.
 For example, suppose an object provides a synchronized method that often takes a long time to return.
 If one thread invokes this method frequently, other threads that also need frequent synchronized access to the same object will often be blocked.

-## Race Conditions

-* A race condition occurs when 2 or more threads are able to access shared data and they try to change it at the same time.
-Because the thread scheduling algorithm can swap between threads at any point, you don't know the order at which the threads will attempt to access the shared data.
-Therefore, the result of the change in data is dependent on the thread scheduling algorithm, i.e. both threads are 'racing' to access/change the data.
-* Often problems occur when one thread does a "check-then-act" \(e.g. "check" if the value is X, and then "act" to do something that depends on the value being X\) and another thread does something to the value in between the "check" and the "act".
-* In order to prevent race conditions occurring, typically you would put a lock around the shared data to ensure that only one thread can access the data at a time.

 ## Thread Scheduler